2 Days in Paris

 Take the Boulevard du Palais and cross the medieval Saint-Michel bridge to get to the Quartier Latin, the same area where you had dinner the first night.
 Traverse Boulevard Saint-Michel until you get to Rue Soufflot and the Panthéon, another of our essential attractions in Paris.

-Walking back Rue Soufflot, you’ll arrive at the Jardin du Luxembourg, one of the most beautiful gardens in the city.
-We suggest going for a stroll, have an ice-cream or sunbathe if the weather is good.
+Walking back to Rue Soufflot, you’ll arrive at the Jardin du Luxembourg, one of the most beautiful gardens in the city.
+We suggest going for a stroll, having an ice cream or sunbathing if the weather is good.

 If you still have time, you can spend the afternoon in the Musée d’Orsay.
 To get to the building, walk west on the Left Bank of the Seine.